It's Rush Limbaugh, and this is one and only Excellence in Broadcasting Network.

 Hello.

-I just called it.
+I just called.

 No, no, no, no.

-Council is your council is your name.
+Council is your name.

 Yep.

-Bryan College.
+Brian College.

 Brian College Station.

-You know it's where Texas AM is.
+You know, it's where Texas AM is.

 Yeah.